 A pretrial criminal protection order is a written order during a domestic violence case that specifies and limits the contact a person who has been charged with a domestic violence offense may have with you or other specified individuals.
 If you have received a pretrial criminal protection order, you may have a lot of questions about why this has happened and what you can do as you move forward with the case.

-Read further for more information from our Salt Lake City criminal defense attorneys about pretrial criminal protection orders, who they protect, the consequences of violating them, and what to do if you are involved in one.
+Read further for more information from a Salt Lake City criminal defense lawyer about pretrial criminal protection orders, who they protect, the consequences of violating them, and what to do if you are involved in one.

 Types of Pretrial Criminal Protection Orders

 The pretrial criminal protection order is one of three types of orders of protection that may be issued by a court in a domestic violence case, all of which are intended to protect the victim between the time of the arrest of the perpetrator and the court’s jurisdiction.
 A pretrial or sentencing protection order supersedes a jail release agreement or jail release court order.

 One other type is a jail release court order.
 A person who has been granted a jail release court order agrees in writing that they will not threaten or harass, knowingly enter the premises or the residence of, or have any contact with the victim.
 This jail release court order is entered into the Statewide Domestic Violence Network and is effective only until midnight on the day the person appears in court in person or by video arraignment.